OGResearch/BEARX-Toolbox/tbx/gui/mkdocs/rememberToSubmit.md

 !!! warning
-    Remember to press the **Submit** button, otherwise your changes will be discarded
+    After making changes in the form below, remember to press the **Submit** button,
+    otherwise your changes will be discarded
+    when you navigate away from this page.